-My dad was a solicitor and coroner, so I was indoctrinated from an early age!
+Growing up with a solicitor father meant I was indoctrinated into the law from an early age.
 Dispute resolution was the area of work which I enjoyed the most during my training, and I was fortunate to qualify into a particularly interesting area of litigation (fraud) in March 2011.

 Landline: 0113 357 3252